marklogic/flux/docs/import/tuning-performance.md

 The rule of thumb can thus be expressed as:

-    Number of partitions * Value of --thread-count <= Number of hosts * number of app server threads
+    Value of --thread-count <= Number of hosts * number of app server threads

 ### Direct connections to each host